 The group had previously filed another petition attacking the validity of the Civil Emergency Measures Act itself as well as an order laying out travel enforcement at the Yukon’s borders.
-That petition has since been dismissed with the consent of all parties.

 The government has not yet filed a reply to the Aug.
 27 petition.
 Cabinet spokesperson Matthew Cameron wrote in a Sept.
 9 email that he had no comment as the matter is before the courts.